 After the completion of the San Francisco International Airport Extension in 2004, which added 38 miles of track and 10 new stations to the system, the District embarked on three expansion projects, which include the East Contra Costa BART Extension (eBART) in Contra Costa County, the Oakland Airport Connector (OAC) in Alameda County and the Warm Springs Extension (WSX) also in Alameda County.
-The OAC Project was completed and revenue operations began on November 22, 2014.
-Expected completion date for the WSX Extension is in December 2015 and the eBART Extension in calendar year 2018.
+Expected completion date for WSX is in the summer of 2016 and eBART in spring of 2018.